prosperkalu99/LincRide/README.md

 2. In Android Studio:
     - Select the `app` module.
     - Click **Run** (▶️) or use **Shift + F10**.
-3. The app launches directly on the ride request screen with map and traffic.
+3. The app launches directly on the dashboard.

 ---